a13xp0p0v/kernel-build-containers/README.md

 # Usage

-Building all containers:
+### Building all containers

 ```console
 $ sh build_containers.sh
 ```

-Running a container:
+### Running a container

- - get help
+Get help:

 ```console
 $ sh run_container.sh
 usage: ./run_container.sh gcc_version src_dir out_dir [cmd with args]
   if cmd is empty, we will start an interactive bash in the container
 ```

- - run interactive bash in the container
+Run interactive bash in the container:

 ```console
 $ sh run_container.sh 8 ~/linux/linux/ ~/linux/build_out/
 Starting a container with GCC-8